heyfunmi/heyfunmi/README.md

  🌱 I’m currently learning how to deploy machine learning models to the cloud using flask, Docker and Azure.

   👯 I’m looking to collaborate on machine learning and data analysis projects.

-  🤔 I’m looking for help with understanding model deployment and management.

-  💬 Ask me about Data Science, Data Analysis and ML.

   📫 How to reach me: heyfunmi@gmail.com

-  😄 Pronouns: She/Her

-   Fun fact: I'm a part time clown 😂

--->